Registered partnership

 Marital Property Laws

-Entering into a registered partnership has consequences for your property and debts.
-Both currently and in the future.
-A limited community of property has been in force since 1 January 2018.
-You can find more information on the Dutch government’s website (Rijksoverheid).
+Entering into a registered partnership has consequences for your property and your debts.
+This includes existing property and debts and those that arise in the future.
+A limited community of property has automatically been in force since 1 January 2018.
+You can read more about this on the Dutch government’s website (Rijksoverheid).

 Differences between marriage and registered partnership